python-hyper/wsproto/docs/source/advanced-usage.rst

 to use the WebSocket protocol, and on which sub-protocol and extensions to use.
-It can be advantageous to perform this handshake outside of `wsproto`, for example in a dual stack setup whereby the HTTP handling is completed seperately.
+It can be advantageous to perform this handshake outside of `wsproto`, for example in a dual stack setup whereby the HTTP handling is completed separately.
 In this case the :class:`Connection <wsproto.connection.Connection>` class can be used directly.